kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 <iframe width="420" height="315" src="http://www.youtube.com/embed/hI4Ed9ejEuU" frameborder="0" allowfullscreen></iframe>

-As a fan of `Game of Thrones`, I couldn't wait for it to return for this 7th season and I really enjoyed that great scene of Sam cleaning the Citadel.
+As a fan of `Game of Thrones`, I couldn't wait for it to return for a 7th season.
+Watching the season premier, I greatly enjoyed that great scene of Sam doing his chores at the Citadel.

-I enjoyed it so much that I wanted to see more of it... **much more of it.**
+I enjoyed it so much that I wanted to see more of it... _much more of it_.

-In this post we'll take the short video compilation of sam cleaning the Citadel, we will split it to multiple sub clips and create a random video of sam cleaning the Citadel using a random mix of those sub clips.
+In this post we'll take the short video compilation of sam cleaning the Citadel, we will split it to multiple sub clips and create a video of sam cleaning the Citadel using a random mix of those sub clips.

-Now, it would have taken me about 5 minutes to do all this manually by splitting the video and then combining all the parts using some video editing program.

-But why would I waste 5 minutes when I can spend a whole weekend doing the same thing with Python?
+Now, it would have taken me about five minutes to do all of this manually by splitting the video and then combining all the parts using some video editing program.
+But why would I waste five minutes when I can spend a whole weekend doing the same thing with Python?

-I mean... am I'm right or am I right? **Right?**
+I mean... am I right or am I right? _Right?_

 Anyway...

-We will use Python to analyze the audio of the video, find the "silent" parts in the video and split those into frames.
+We will use Python to analyze the audio from the video, find the "silent" parts in the audio, and use those to split the video into sub clips.
-Then, we will combine those frames in a random order and save it as a new video file.
+Then, we will combine those sub clips in a random order and save it as a new video file.

+---
-> **Disclaimer:**  As this is one of the first times I've actually done this kind of signal processing and analysis, I'm pretty sure there are better and more optimized ways to do these kind of things.
-If you have a different suggestion, please share them in the comments.
+**Disclaimer:**  As this is one of the first times I've actually done this kind of signal processing and analysis, I'm pretty sure there are better and more optimized ways to do this kind of thing.
+If you have different suggestions, please share them in the comments.

+---

 Source code can be found on [github](https://github.com/kazuar/got_remix).